Felipao22/Felipao22/README.md

 <h4>Protección Laboral(Front End Developer)</h4><br>
 React | CSS | HTML <br>
 Development of a website for the company Protección Laboral responding to the needs and vision of the client.
-Using the following technologies: JavaScript, React.js, Email.js and React-Bootstrap.
+Using the following technologies: JavaScript, React.js, Email.js and React-Bootstrap.<br>
 Web Hosting, domain and mails: DonWeb.<br>
 https://proteccionlaboral.com.ar<br>